Aprimo-Connect/aprimo-akeneo-connector/README.md

 - `record.id`: The ID of the record in Aprimo.
 - `record.publicUri`: A public URL to the asset in Aprimo.
-- `syncDate`: The current date time in UTC format of when the sync ran.
+- `record.syncDate`: The current date time in UTC format of when the sync ran.

 Example mappings (using JSON format):